 That extends to watches.
 As the technology has advanced on timepieces, it has meant that a good fishing watch can provide an advantage in this sport as in many others.
 A fisherman watch makes a great gift for the outdoor enthusiast in your family, or an ideal addition to your own gearbox if you’re an avid angler.

 When you’re looking for a good fishing watch, there are certain features that should be considered.
 A tide watch is important for some anglers, particularly for those who spend a lot of time deep-sea fishing or fishing from shore in a coastal area.
 Some anglers like to watch the phases of the moon.

 Others may be content with a solid sports watch that they can wear in the boat and use onshore as well.
 A men’s fishing watch can generally be worn by men or women who love to fish.

-So let’s take a look at the top fishing watches, and the considerations for choosing a good fishing watch for your needs.
+So let’s take a look at the top fishing watches and the considerations for choosing a good fishing watch for your needs.
 Read more about our all-watch review and buying guide.